2015 Waco shootout: Background

 On May 1, 2015, the Texas Department of Public Safety issued an advisory statement to police: "The conflict may stem from Cossacks members refusing to pay Bandidos dues for operating in Texas and for claiming Texas as their territory by wearing the Texas bottom rocker on their vests, or 'cuts.'"

 The shootout erupted at a regularly scheduled regional meeting of the Texas Confederation of Clubs and Independents (COC&I), the statewide biker club coalition, involved in political issues regarding the rights of motorcyclists.
 Based in Tyler, Texas, the coalition engages in a broad range of activities; for example, it was honored by the city council of Jacksonville, Texas, on May 14 for its involvement in Motorcycle Safety and Awareness Month.

 According to the police, most previous meetings of COC&I for that region had been held in Austin, Texas.
 COC&I has twelve regions, and Waco is in Region 1.
 The Bandidos are leading members of the COC&I while the Cossacks are not.
 The police affidavit claims that the Bandidos "wanted to have a show of force and make a statement that Waco was not a Cossacks' town".
 The police account states that, in response, the Cossacks "threatened that Waco was a 'Cossacks town' and nobody else could ride there" and they made "the decision to take a stand and attend the meeting uninvited".

-Police were made aware of the meeting and had at least a dozen local officers plus state officers positioned nearby.
+Police were made aware of the meeting and had at least a dozen local officers plus state troopers positioned nearby.
 The restaurant had agreed to host the meeting.
 Officers described the restaurant management as uncooperative when confronted with concerns about the meeting.
 Swanton said Twin Peaks had been unhelpful in helping police officers deal with gangs in the past.